Mary McGrory: Career

 McGrory wrote extensively about the Kennedy presidency.
-She and JFK were close in age, both of Irish descent and from Boston.
+She and John F. Kennedy were close in age, both of Irish descent, and both from Boston.
 McGrory's exchange with Daniel Patrick Moynihan after the president's assassination was quoted widely: "We will never laugh again," said McGrory.
 Moynihan, who worked for President Kennedy responded, "Mary, we will laugh again.
 But we will never be young again."

 McGrory was assigned by the Star to travel with Robert F. Kennedy during his ill-fated 1968 presidential campaign and became close to his wife Ethel at the time.

-Urban legend
+In 1981, the day after The Washington Star ceased publishing, McGrory began her career at The Washington Post.

-In a 1983 paperback, Wayne Coffey's 303 of the World's Worst Predictions, McGrory was falsely described as having "predicted" in her Washington Star column that George McGovern would win the 1972 presidential campaign "by a landslide".
-As it turned out, the book's author, rather than McGrory, had written ineptly.
-McGrory's October 22, 1972, Star column had been about McGovern's showing in the state of Michigan, which she felt might be one of the few states McGovern could win.
-The column began, "Here in Michigan, they have failed to get the word about the Nixon landslide."
-Nevertheless, readers of Coffey's book were given the impression that the liberal McGrory had made the most erroneous "prediction" in political history.
+In 1985, McGrory received the Elijah Parish Lovejoy Award as well as an honorary Doctor of Laws degree from Colby College.
+In 1998, she won the Fourth Estate Award, from the National Press Club.